• Skip to primary navigation

 • Onion: or substitute with 1 large shallot.

-• Neutral Cooking Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil with a high smoke point.
-Avoid olive oil or coconut oil.
+• Neutral Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil, or canola oil.
+Avoid olive oil or any low-smoke point oil.

 Marinade